markproy/bird-classification-workshop/docs/lab1-image-prep.md

 Name the bucket with a prefix of `deeplens-sagemaker-`.
 To ensure uniqueness, add on a date formatted as `yyyy-mm-dd`, and then add your name.
 For example, your bucket name could be `deeplens-sagemaker-20181126-roymark`.
 Under `Region`, select `US East (N. Virginia)` to align with the notebook region.
 Select `Create` in the bottom left corner to create the bucket.

+Remember the name of your new bucket.
 You will use this S3 bucket name in multiple labs, including the very next step of this lab.
 In that step, you will reference the bucket name in the first cell of your SageMaker notebook.

-## Step 2 through 4 - Explore the dataset, Package images, Upload images
+## Step 3 - Use the SageMaker Notebook to explore the dataset, package images, upload images

-Prior to the workshop, a SageMaker notebook instance called `BirdClassificationWorkshop` was created in your account.
-Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/) in a new browser tab, and click on `Notebook instances` in the left hand panel.
-If the `Status` of the instance is `InService`, click on `Open` to open the notebook instance.
-If not, click on `Start` to first start the instance before opening it.

-Once you have opened the instance, open the Jupyter notebook called `LabNotebook.ipynb` in the `bird-classification-workshop` folder in the `Files` tab of the instance.
+Once you have opened the instance, navigate to the `bird-classification-workshop` folder, and open the Jupyter notebook called `LabNotebook.ipynb`.
 Follow the instructions in the notebook to complete the remaining steps.

 ## Acknowledgement to Cornell Lab of Ornithology for the NABirds images